With summer around the corner, do some fun Seattle-area staycations with your family. Don’t miss these amazing things to do in Tacoma, WA with kids.

 Their lobby also has a car on display from the LeMay — America’s Car Museum.

 We had access to the lounge on the 25th floor, for continental breakfast and snacks throughout the day.
+Check the latest rates and availability.

 OTHER PLACES TO EAT IN TACOMA, WA